jerryscript-project/jerryscript/targets/zephyr/README.md

 Follow [this](https://www.zephyrproject.org/doc/getting_started/getting_started.html) page to get the Zephyr source and configure the environment.

-Follow "Building a Sample Application" and check that you can flash the Arduino 101
+If you just start with Zephyr, you may want to follow "Building a Sample Application" section in the doc above and check that you can flash your target board.

-Remember to source the zephyr environment.
+Remember to source the Zephyr environment:

 ```
 source zephyr-env.sh